-Alison Lanier is a Boston-based writer and editor working out of MIT, where she recently completed a Master’s in Comparative Media Studies.
+Alison Lanier is a Providence-based writer currently working in Narrative at The Molasses Flood, a CD Projekt Studio, writing on a AAA title in the Witcher IP.
+Most recently, she worked in Communication at MIT, where she also completed a Master’s in Comparative Media Studies.
 Her research focuses on how virtual bodies are imagined in digital spaces, particularly in regard to gender.

 She studied creative writing and film at Wellesley College and in 2019 completed an M.F.A. in fiction from University of Massachusetts Boston.
 Between 2015 and 2018 she attended Yale Writers’ Conference and Colgate Writers’ Conference for short stories and novel writing.
 Her fiction has been awarded The Charlotte Reese Prize for Creative Writing and appears in Emerging Fiction Writers of Massachusetts anthology from Z Publishing.